Blue Lagoon Croatia –Our Blue Lagoon tour from Split

 Of course, this is when most people are visiting If you’d like to stay away from the crowds but still enjoying a warm climate and a water that’s comfortable to take to swim in, look at mid-May-June or the beginning of the month in September.

 As September gets closer the likelihood of rain is also increasing however, there are times when the lagoon is warm and is dry throughout the first week of October or beyond.
 You’ll only need to risk it all.

 Island Hopping Day Trip From Split, Croatia

 It is perfect for touring the top Croatian sights away from crowds and often enjoying beautiful temperatures and clear skies.
-It will be much easier to find a suitable accommodation, and you could even find special rates on accommodation and even flights.
+It will be much easier to find suitable accommodation, and you could even find special rates on accommodation and even flights.

 Alongside the time of year, you’ll need to take into consideration the best times of day that you can visit.
-Mornings are the best time to visit this is the reason the reason that most excursions of The Blue Lagoon depart early in the early morning.
+Mornings are the best time to visit, this is the reason that most excursions of The Blue Lagoon tour depart early in the early morning.
 In summer, afternoons can bring winds that are known as the Maestral, which means that the waters will not be as tranquil due to waves.
 Mornings are famous for their “bonaca,” which results in the sea being extremely smooth, and almost completely flat.

 Blue Lagoon Croatia saftey